 Q: Is coprolalia the most common symptom of Tourette Syndrome?

 A: No, coprolalia is not the most common symptom of Tourette Syndrome.
-It affects a minority of individuals with TS, with estimates ranging from 10% to 20%.
+Think about it: it affects a minority of individuals with TS, with estimates ranging from 10% to 20%.
 The most common tics are simple motor tics, such as eye blinking or head jerking.

 Q: Is coprolalia a sign that someone is angry or aggressive?